src-d/guide/talent/application-process.md

 - This is the last step in which it's decided if the developer will receive an offer or not.

-The interviews are the followings:
+The interviews are the following:

 - Kickoff with CTO, QA: to know the developer better.